Vancouver Physiotherapy Clinic in Mount Pleasant

 In contrast to chiropractic treatments, which help relieve pain, increase range of motion, as well as provide exercise rehabilitation to correct problems.
 Physiotherapists treat the body externally - usually, focus on movement patterns and techniques and provide guidance on physiotherapy treatment exercises.
 Chiropractic treatments are focused on joint and neuromuscular health by assessing, diagnosing, and manually treating the bones, muscles, fascia, tendons, ligaments and joints that you use in your everyday life.
 Physiotherapists seek to improve the body's overall condition by treating the musculoskeletal system.
 For example, the treatment of osteoarthritis involves adjusting the joints to limit damage and encourage healing.

 If you have suffered an injury or illness that has caused chronic pain and stiffness, you may be interested in both physiotherapy and chiropractic care.
 While chiropractic therapy can provide relief of many of the symptoms associated with these conditions, such as chronic pain and stiffness, it cannot reverse an injury that has caused chronic pain and stiffness.
-On the other hand, physiotherapy can provide relief of the pain and stiffness and strengthen the muscles that were injured or damaged during the event.
+On the other hand, physiotherapy can provide relief and better understanding of the pain and stiffness and strengthen the muscles that were injured or damaged during the event.